 Types of charging cables

-There are two types of charging cables for electric car charging: tethered and untethered ev charging cables.
-Every new electric car will either come with one or both types of cable, which you'll be able to find either in the boot or under the bonnet.
+There are two types of charging cables for electric car charging: tethered and untethered.
+Every new electric car will come with one or both types of cable, which you'll find in the boot or under the bonnet.

 Tethered

 Tethered cables are used for rapid and ultra-rapid charging.
 Similar to a petrol pump, tethered cables are connected permanently to the charging unit and cannot be removed.
-Sometimes, there will be a space at the charging station for you to fit your cable.
+Sometimes there will be a space at the charging station for your cable.

-The benefit of tethered cables is less risk of losing them, as the cable is permanently attached.
+The benefit of tethered cables is reduced risk of loss, as the cable is permanently attached.

 Untethered

-Untethered are charging cables you take with you, requiring you to plug one end into the charging point and the other end into your car.
+Untethered charging cables you take with you require you to plug one end into the charging point and the other into your car.

 How do AC and DC affect charging speed?

 Your electric car battery will always require DC electricity.
-The key difference between AC (alternating current) and DC (direct current) fast chargers is that DC charging ports convert the AC from the grid using a current convertor.
+The key difference between AC (alternating current) and DC (direct current) fast chargers is that DC chargers convert AC from the grid using a converter.
 This means that it can feed DC electricity directly into your EV.

-This is different from an AC charging port as it can only feed AC electricity into your car, meaning that the conversion still has to take place inside your EV, which adds additional charging time.
+This is different from an AC charging port, as it can only feed AC electricity into your car, meaning the conversion still has to take place inside your EV, which adds to charging time.
 DC ports can provide rapid charging, while AC ports cannot.

 Final thoughts

-Switching from a petrol or diesel vehicle to an electric car can be daunting, particularly regarding the options for charging electric vehicles.
+Switching from a petrol or diesel vehicle to an electric car can be daunting, particularly when it comes to charging options.
 Familiarising yourself with the type of connector you have and the type of charger suitable for your car could save you a lot of hassle on the road!